Holy Christianity

 When you take all this into account, the “delusional” argument seems absurd.
 The only remaining possibility is that Jesus was indeed divine.

-Of course, some will respond to this article by arguing that Jesus was a myth or, if he was indeed a real person, that the story of his resurrection was fabricated by others.
+Of course, some will respond to this article by arguing that Jesus was a myth or, if he was indeed a real person, that much of his story and his resurrection were fabricated.
 My response to these allegations is in another article on this site: The case for the legitimacy of the Gospels and that Jesus was not a myth.

 Proudly powered by Weebly